saesh/goal-lights/README.md

 goal-lights is heavily based on [lifelights](https://github.com/jjensn/lifelights) made by [jjensn](https://github.com/jjensn).
 I had the idea to let my desk lamp flash whenever I hit a goal in Rocket League.
-When I saw jjsesn solution I had to adapt it to work Rocket League.
+When I saw jjsesn solution I had to adapt it to work with Rocket League.
 All I did was switch the watcher to detect changes in the goal display.
-If you need flashing IoT lights for your game health bars head over to [lifelights](https://github.com/jjensn/lifelights)!
+If you want to control your IoT lights with game health bars head over to [lifelights](https://github.com/jjensn/lifelights)!

 ### Requirements
 - Microsoft Windows